ibm-cloud-docs/speech-to-text/interim.md

 #### Example 3: Interim results is true and low latency is false
 {: #interim-low-latency-examples-three}

 This example sets `interim_results` to `true` and `low_latency` to `false`.
-The service returns only final results, but it returns each result as a separate JSON object.
+For next-generation models, the service returns only final results and no interim results, similar to when both `interim_results` and `low_latency` are set to `false`.
+However, it returns each result as a separate JSON object.
+For large speech models, set `interim_results` to `true` because `low_latency` is not required and is currently not supported.

+Alternatively, you can set only `interim_results` to true.
+In this case, each `interim_results` is still sent as a separate JSON object.
+Large speech models do not support `low_latency`.

 ```javascript
   var message = {